Peter Longerich

-Heinz Peter Longerich (born 1955) is a German professor of history and historian.
+Heinz Peter Longerich (born 1955 in Krefeld) is a German professor of history and historian.
 He is regarded by Ian Kershaw, Richard Evans, Timothy Snyder, Mark Roseman and Richard Overy, as one of the leading German authorities on the Holocaust.

 Career

-Longerich studied at the University of Munich and received a Ph.D. in history and an M.A. in history and sociology.
+Longerich studied at LMU Munich and received a Ph.D. in history and an M.A. in history and sociology.

-In 2002–03, Longerich was the third holder of the Visiting Chair at the Fritz Bauer Institute in Frankfurt.
-In 2003–04, he was J.B. and Maurice Shapiro Senior Scholar in Residence at the Centre for Advanced Holocaust Studies at the United States Holocaust Memorial Museum in Washington DC, where he worked on a biography of Heinrich Himmler.
-In 2005–06, he was a Fellow at the Wissenschaftszentrum Nordrhein-Westfalen.
+From 2002 until 2003, Longerich was the third holder of the Visiting Chair at the Fritz Bauer Institute in Frankfurt.
+From 2003 until 2004, he was J.B. and Maurice Shapiro Senior Scholar in Residence at the Centre for Advanced Holocaust Studies at the United States Holocaust Memorial Museum in Washington DC, where he worked on a biography of Heinrich Himmler.
+From 2005 to 2006, he was a Fellow at the Wissenschaftszentrum Nordrhein-Westfalen.

 Longerich was director of the Research Centre for the Holocaust and Twentieth-Century History at Royal Holloway, University of London (RHUL), where he worked alongside the late David Cesarani.
 In 2015, he left his position at Royal Holloway and returned to Germany.
 His major research interests include the history of the Weimar Republic, the Third Reich, the Second World War, the Holocaust, Heinrich Himmler, and Joseph Goebbels.

 He has appeared in the media to comment upon the links between Adolf Hitler and the Holocaust, as well as on related topics, and has published, in 2001, a book documenting Hitler's pivotal role in the Holocaust entitled The Unwritten Order.
 The book arose from his expert testimony at the David Irving trial.
 Reviewing Longerich's work, Timothy Snyder declared Holocaust "profound" and Heinrich Himmler: A Life "magnificent".